-The primary protection circuit will prohibit the discharge of the battery if a short-circuit is placed across the battery +/- terminals.
-Then, once the average discharge current $\leq 1$ mA and at least 70sec has passed since the initial trip point, the battery will re-test the short-circuit condition, and again allow discharging.
+The primary protection circuit will prohibit the discharge of the battery if a short-circuit is placed across the battery + / - terminals.
+Then, once the average discharge current \leq 1mA for 70sec, the battery will re-test the short-circuit condition, and again allow discharging.